britteckler/santaclausmuseumcollection/pages/about.md

 You can visit the Santa Claus Museum & Village!
 Located at 69 N State Road 245, Santa Claus, IN 47579-6363.

 Visit their website [here](https://santaclausmuseum.org/) for more information and hours of operation.
+Also check out their [Facebook page](https://www.facebook.com/SantaClausMuseum/) for more updates.